mca91/ITEWR_DC_Course/chapter8.md

 $$ Growth = \beta\_0 + \beta\_1 \times TradeShare + \epsilon $$

 It is not realstic that a country's trade share is the only factor driving its economic growth.
-We will therfore expand our model by adding more regressors.
+It might be prefarable to employ a model with more regressors.
 In particular, we consider the following additional variables:

 - `YearsSchool`
 - `Oil`
 - `Rev_Coups`
 - `Assassinations`
 - `RGDP60`

+Check the <a href="http://wps.pearsoned.co.uk/wps/media/objects/12401/12699039/empirical/empex_tb/Growth_Description.pdf">description</a> for detailed info.

 The dataset `ecgrowth_new` is available in Your workspace.